Blue Ridge Reservoir Near Payson AZ

 Blue Ridge Reservoir. © Kevin DooleyBlue Ridge Reservoir is one of Arizona’s most scenic and unique lakes, located along the Mogollon Rim near Payson.
 Known for its steep canyon walls, clear waters, and cool temperatures, this long, narrow reservoir offers a striking contrast to typical desert lakes.
 Surrounded by forest and accessible by boat or a short hike, Blue Ridge Reservoir is a favorite destination for kayaking, fishing, and exploring one of the most beautiful waterways in central Arizona.

 Only one way to describe Blue Ridge Reservoir.
 Strikingly beautiful.
 Located about midway between Payson and Flagstaff on the Mogollon Rim in the Coconino National Forest.
 Surrounded by thick forest Blue Ridge is narrow, long and deep.
 It's more like a winding, canyon-bound river than a lake.
+A favorite activity here is kayaking Blue Ridge Reservoir.
 One thing for sure, it is one of the more picturesque places in Arizona.

 Why Visit Blue Ridge Reservoir

 This is high country at about 6,700 feet and somewhat remote making it likely to be uncrowded even during peak season.
-Tranquility and solitude.
+This is one of the top Mogollon Rim lakes in Arizona for tranquility and solitude.
 It is great for kayaking and canoeing.
-Although about equal distance for Payson and Flagstaff, AZ, the closest small communities are Happy Jack where there is an information center.
+Although about equal distance for Payson and Flagstaff, AZ, the closest small community id Happy Jack, where there is an information center.

 Things To Do At Blue Ridge Reservoir